andrewbranch/blog/posts/2019-07-14_Writing_Type_Safe_Polymorphic_React_Components_(Without_Crashing_TypeScript).md

 But, how do we type this correctly?
 Button’s props can no longer unconditionally extend `React.ButtonHTMLAttributes`, because the extra props might not be passed to a `<button>`.

 _Fair warning: I’m going to go down a serious rabbit hole to explain several reasons why this doesn’t work well.
-If you’d rather just take my word for it, feel free to [jump ahead](#an-alternative-approach)._
+If you’d rather just take my word for it, feel free to [jump ahead](#an-alternative-approach) to a better solution._

 <!--@@
   maxWidth: 307